abcwcm/GeartySchietinger/README.md

 ## Data for download

+The raw data (fastq files, read counts from CellRanger) can be downloaded from GEO.

+For the single-cell data, some of the data can be downloaded from Box in the form of RDS (load into R via `in_data <- readRDS()`) or RDA objects (load into R via `load()`).
+The `data/` directory in the scRNA-seq section contains some text files that contain just the cell labels and the mouse labels for individual cells.

 | File_name |	Robject_type	| Details |
 |--------------|-------------|------------|
 | [sce_integrated_pLNSamples_filtered.rds](https://wcm.box.com/shared/static/2wvbdfs3vja2cnlckcqpk20eu1693o8o.rds) | RDS |	`SingleCellExperiment` object with logcounts, reduced dimensionality coordinates, labels and so on for the integrated pLN data set that is the basis for most of the scRNA-seq figures in Gearty et al.; code details can be found in `scRNA_seq/processing_scRNA-seq.md` and `scRNA_seq/figures_scRNAseq.Rmd` |